sjsu-cs133-f25/team5-climatechange-trends/README.md

 3. Click button that says “Open in Colab”
 4. Copy to drive and run

+### How to run 04_interactive_dashboard.ipynb
+1. Navigate to the notebooks file
+2. Click on 04_interactive_dashboard.ipynb
+3. Click button that says “Open in Colab”
+4. Copy to drive and run

+### How to access and run climate_dashboard.html (generated from 04_interactive_dashboard.ipynb)
+1. Navigate to this link: https://drive.google.com/file/d/16hXWfIOK0JMXKrwJoqOdjwL8kIN2WdUn/view
+2. Download this file
+3. Open it in a browser

 #### note: the dataset should automatically load once you run the colab notebooks